 The project had strong field ecological and applied conservation policy components, with the latter contributing to Outcome 4 of the National Tiger Action Plan for Malaysia and the Central Forest Spine (CFS) Master Plan for Ecological Linkages.
 Fieldwork was conducted within priority areas for tiger conservation in Peninsular Malaysia, as well as the primary ecological linkages identified in the CFS Master Plan.
 Suggested improvements were also proposed to build more effective wildlife crossings if current highway viaducts are ineffective.

-This project has now been concluded, and the results are in the process of being published in peer-reviewed journals.
-Its work to protect the corridor has been continued in other forms, first via Project Black Cloud and now via Harimau Selamanya.
+The results of this project are in the process of being published in peer-reviewed journals.
+The project’s work to protect the corridor has been continued in other forms, first via Project Black Cloud and now via Harimau Selamanya.

 Lead researcher: Laurie